Czechia

 "I am glad that we managed to complete the auction successfully, having satisfied all the participating bidders and managed to distribute all the blocks offered.
 Thus, nothing stands in the way of the further development of terrestrial digital radio broadcasting." said Marek Ebert, Chairman of the CTU Council.

 The tender sets out development criteria that should ensure not only the successful development of DAB broadcasting but also the efficient use of the allocated radio frequencies.
-The all-weather networks are to cover 50% of the population and motorways within 18 months and 80% of the population and motorways within a further 12 months.
+The nationwide networks are to cover 50% of the population and motorways within 18 months and 80% of the population and motorways within a further 12 months.
 Regional broadcasts are to cover 40% of the population of the region concerned within 24 months and 70% of the population of the region thereafter.

 An amendment to the Electronic Communications Act was passed by the Czech Parliament's Chamber of Deputies on 15 September 2021, granting Czech Radio the right to operate its own digital radio network in Band III and reservation of frequencies/spectrum by the Czech Telecommunication Bureau.